owaspcornucopia/llm-companion-game-master-guide/README.md

 ### AI Anti-Fraud 3.0 Scenario - Backend

 Before playing, remove the Cornucopia suit and use the LLM suit as the Trump.
 Also remove the two Jokers.
+Use both the OWASP Cornucopia Website App Edition and the LLM suit from the Companion Edition

+### AI Anti-Fraud 3.0 Scenario - Mobile

+Before playing, remove the Cornucopia suit and use the LLM suit as the Trump.
+Also remove the two Jokers.
+Use both the OWASP Cornucopia Mobile App Edition and the LLM suit from the Companion Edition

 ## What This Game Scenario Covers